jgm/pandoc/doc/lua-filters.md

 their activation status as values (`true` or `'enable'` to enable an extension, `false` or `'disable'` to disable it).

+Note: The extensions field in `reader_options` is ignored, as the function will always use the format extensions specified via the `format` parameter.

 Parameters:

 `markup`